All Episodes

 Not one of those repeated.

-Look at folks, there's an alliance.
+Look at, folks, there's an alliance.

-You know it, I know it, Democrats and the media, and it is to fulfill and project and advance a specific agenda.
+Democrats in the media, and it is to fulfill and project and advance a specific agenda.

-He's a uh Swift boat member.
+He's a Swift boat member.

 Okay, Bob, let's try again with a different phone line here.

-You need you pull that phone really far away from you.
+You need to pull that phone really far away from you because it's distorting the way you sound.

-What Bob, what kind of phone are you don't got not a brand name, but are you using a cell phone or a landline?
+Not a brand name, but are you using a cell phone or a landline?

-No, these are these are landline portable phones.
+No, these are landline portable phones.

 A landline portable phone.

-Oh, landline portable phone.
+Oh, a landline portable phone.

 Yeah.